 Mechanical Engineering

-We recognize our students' talents, and you'll enjoy activities for real experience, advanced learning — and fun.
-We work closely with alumni and private business leaders to continue the cycle of education and service in the engineering community.
+We recognize our students' talents and provide opportunities and activities for real experiences, advanced learning — and fun.
+We work closely with alumni and private business leaders to supply ongoing opportunities and to continue the cycle of education and service in the engineering community.

 Beyond the Classroom